 And more importantly, they show you how much your students are learning.

-In this detailed article, I’ll show you the different quiz types you can use in your course and share proven tips to create engaging quizzes that make your course more valuable for the students.
+In this detailed article, we’ll show you the different quiz types you can use in your course and share proven tips to create engaging quizzes that make your course more valuable for the students.

 Let’s dive in.